 To test a native mobile app, check out Setting up your mobile apps for testing with Rainforest.
 If you don't have access to this feature but would like it, let us know!

-We have two test types, but there's no need to pick just one - our most successful customers use a combination of both.
+We have two test types, but there's no need to pick just one - our most successful customers mix and match a combination of both.
 To go get started, let's write one of each kind of test.

 Plain English Test (Crowd testing)

-Plain English tests are written in action-question format, and when executed, they're run in parallel by 3+ testers from our Tester Community, a global crowd of thousands of human testers.
+Plain English tests are written in action-question format, and when executed, they're run in parallel by 2+ testers from Our Tester Community, a global crowd of thousands of human testers.